zapmal/prisma-boilerplate/README.md

-# TypeORM Boilerplate
+# Prisma 2 Boilerplate

-Uses MySQL but that can be easily changed in `ormconfig.json`, for more dialects check TypeORM documentation.
+Uses PostgreSQL but that can be changed in the `.env.example`.